 "She’s always been this person, but when everything is perfect, you don’t have a whole lot to talk about necessarily," Brosnahan says.
 Now that she's separated from her husband, "the rose-colored glasses come off and she’s beginning to see the world in a new way, to notice things that she didn’t notice before.
 She asks questions about what kinds of different women are out there, the ways in which they are allowed to use their voices, what we expect of them, the standards that exist between women and men."

 For Midge, though, this isn't some seismic awakening, nor is it a sudden induction to the front lines of feminism.
-It's her first step toward independence, yes, but it's a reluctant one, and she spends much of the season at odds with the kind of woman she thought she was and the kind of woman she seems destined to be: irreverent, liberated, electric.
-In fact, if it hadn't been for some cajoling from jaded talent manager Susie (Gilmore Girls alum Alex Borstein), Midge might have chalked up her stint at the Gaslight to a one-night dalliance, a drunken outburst to be recalled amid the haze of morning and subsequently discarded.
+It's her first step toward independence, yes, but it's a reluctant one, and she spends much of the season at odds with the kind of woman she thought she was and the kind of woman she seems destined to be.
+In fact, if it hadn't been for some cajoling from jaded talent manager Susie (Gilmore Girls alum Alex Borstein), Midge might have chalked up her stint at the Gaslight to a drunken outburst recalled amid the haze of morning and subsequently forgotten.
 Instead, it blows open the floodgates of potential, and Midge is left swimming dizzily in its wake, terrified and tempted.

 "One of the things you’ll see with Midge is the struggle between, 'I have this new voice and it feels good,' and also wanting things to go back to exactly how they were before," Brosnahan says.
 "She’s not exactly a ra-ra feminist when we meet her.
 The first time she ever does stand-up, it’s not stand-up at all.
 It’s a prolonged mental breakdown.
 And that’s true for the second time, and the third time, and the fourth time ...
 This idea that she could become a comedian is one that you’ll watch her begin to wrap her head around and feel both intimidated by and exhilarated by at various points throughout the season."